IMMERSE

 I’m here to help you connect with your audience through the big picture elements of your story.

-So many factors go into creating an immersive story, from characterization to story structure, from setting to conflict, from tension to release, and much more.
-It can be overwhelming struggling to get all the pieces into place.
+What goes into creating an immersive story?
+From characterization to story structure, from setting to conflict, from tension to release, you’re creating an experience for your readers.
+It may feel like an overwhelming task to get all the pieces into place.
 There are as many ways to approach it as there are writers.
 Everyone’s brain processes things a little (or a lot) differently.
 You can draw inspiration from others who work in a similar way to you.
 It can also help to find support as you work through your process.

-It’s my job as an editor to help you articulate YOUR vision for your story, your characters, and your world.
-I’m here to help you connect these things with your readers.
-Not everyone out there will be interested in every story, and that’s fine.
-It’s important to identify your target audience, to know what resonates with them.
+Not every reader is the same.
+Each has their own taste; one type of story will resonate more with some readers than others.
+It’s important to identify your target audience, to know what speaks to them.
 That might start with creating something that resonates with you.
 A reader is much more likely to connect deeply when they sense that your story is coming from something real within you.
 It may come out raw and messy at first.
 That’s okay.
 Once it’s out there, it can be molded into an immersive story experience for your readers.

 Putting a story out there and connecting with an audience is a team effort, more often than not.
 The story is yours.
-But if you want a better idea how readers and agents may react to it, getting feedback can be a vital part of the process.
+If you want a better idea how readers and agents may react to it, getting feedback can be a vital part of the process.
 Find critiquers, readers, and editors who can understand your goals and honestly, yet constructively, offer their reactions and point out what’s working and what’s off the mark.
 An editor can also offer suggestions for how to hit the mark in a way that resonates with you and your intended audience.

 Services